NateBatchelder/Never-Cease/README.md

 ## Acknowledgments

-* Special thanks my wife and best friend who reminds me that 'you have to climb the mountain to see the view'.
+* Special thanks to my wife and best friend who reminds me that 'you have to climb the mountain to see the view'.

 * "When you drink water, thank those who dug the well".
-To those who showed me I could make it.
+To those who paved the way for me to follow.